-vices, such as training sessions on nutrition and health, particularly HIV/AIDS, reproductive health, and malaria preventive measures into their credit schemes.
+Because of its success at poverty alleviation, the microfinance model is increasingly being replicated to provide much needed auxiliary services for the poor.
+Currently, several Microfinance Institutions (MFIs) integrate non-financial services, such as training sessions on nutrition and health, particularly HIV/AIDS, reproductive health, and malaria preventive measures into their credit schemes.
 These services, in addition to access to credit, have had a positive impact on the health and nutrition practices of the poor.
 However, the affordability of health services continues to be a problem.
 A few microfinance organizations have began to, in addition to health education, adopt innovative strategies based on the microfinance model to facilitate linkages to health service products and providers by financially empowering the poor to finance their healthcare needs.

 An MFI-organized and managed alternate healthcare financing scheme provides access to preventive and curative health services as well as financing in the form of health savings plans and emergency health loans.
 These financing schemes are different from some of the community-based health insurance and MHO schemes.
-As aptly put by Ke Xu, a health economist at the WHO, "such schemes are not about health insurance per se...they are there to protect people from the financial risk incurred by having to pay high costs for health care service."5 The microfinance model gives the poor and the financially vulnerable options and the wherewithal to cope with financial shocks associated with sudden illnesses by providing health savings plans, emergency health loans to access to health products within the community among others.
-The provision of such financial products by MFIs is likely to make the MHO premiums more affordable to the poor.
+As aptly put by Ke Xu, a health economist at the WHO, "such schemes are not about health insurance per se...they are there to protect people from the financial risk incurred by having to pay high costs for health care service".
+The microfinance model provides the poor and the financially vulnerable options and the wherewithal to cope with financial shocks associated with sudden illnesses by providing health savings plans, emergency health loans to access to health products within the community.5 The provision of such financial products by MFIs is likely to make the MHO premiums more affordable to the poor.

-Integrating healthcare financing into a wellestablished microfinance organization is a unique way to bring healthcare financing to many communities and to mitigate the financial risks associated with poor health.
+Integrating healthcare financing into a well-established microfinance organization is a unique way to bring healthcare financing to many communities and to mitigate the financial risks associated with poor health.
 MFIs are the perfect intermediaries in this effort as they can leverage the outreach and the rapport that they have established with their clients and the community to reach a greater number of people, thereby making these financing mechanisms available to a larger population.
-An MFImanaged alternate health financing scheme is no magic bullet, but for the poor, it can contribute toward the removal of barriers to healthcare services; and for governments ensure the long-term sustainability of MHOs.
+An MFI-managed alternate health financing scheme is no magic bullet, but for the poor, it can contribute toward the removal of barriers to healthcare services; and for governments ensure the long-term sustainability of MHOs.
 This collective pooling of health risks minimizes the income drainage the poor experience from the high cost of healthcare and creates accessibility to the 'quality health care' services.
 More importantly, the poor have improved access to healthcare with minimal reliance on a third party footing the

-Akua Brakatu Ofori-Adjei, MA, Development Economics
+Akua Brakatu Ofori-Adiei, MA

-International Development Consultant with technical expertise in women's economic security rights, microfinance and micro-enterprise development E-mail: Akua.oforiadjei@gmail.com
+International Development Consultant 47 W. 127th Street, New York, New York, 10027 E-mail: Akua.oforiadjei@gmail.com